mattlee821/000_thesis/README.md

 across the two datasets identified 46 and 48 metabolites respectively.
 These metabolites had consistent directions of effect in observational analysis of adults.
-A total of 56 unique metabolites were taken forward for investigation with adiposity-associated diseases.
+A total of 56 unique metabolites were taken forward for investigation with adiposity-associated diseases. <br>

 Endometrial cancer, identified in the systematic review and meta-analysis as associated with adiposity, was selected to investigate the potential intermediary role of metabolites.
 MR analyses provided